 - Gently put the loaves in the baking dishes (see notes for suggestions).
 Score the top of the loaf with a sharp knife.

 - Bake for 50 minutes until dark brown.

 - This bread recipe requires an active sourdough starter.
 Check out the basic sourdough bread techniques for more information on the folding and shaping techniques.

 - Depending on the virility of your starter, you may want to add 1/2 tsp of commercial bread yeast.
 It is traditional for French loaves to contain a mixture of commercial yeast and starter.
 Just reduce the initial rising time to 4-5 hours.

-- If you want even browning then place cast iron pot in the oven to preheat.
-Then place loaf directly in the pot (hot from the oven).
-Bake for 30 minutes covered then cook uncovered until dark brown (the remaining 20 minutes).
+- If you want even browning then place the cast iron pot in the oven to preheat.
+Bake the loaf the pot (hot from the oven).
+Bake for 30 minutes with the lid on, then cook uncovered until dark brown (about 20 minutes).

-Keywords: vegan, dairy free, egg free, traditional, sourdough, white, baguette
+Keywords: vegan, dairy free, egg free, traditional, sourdough, white, baguette, bun, fall, winter